 Why we love it:

 The RBC Avion Visa Infinite Privilege offers a straightforward way to earn rewards, awarding 1.25 points for every $1 spent.
-It doesn’t sound like much, but if you spend your points wisely, the Avion Rewards can be one of the most valuable rewards programs in Canada.
+It doesn't sound like much, but if you spend your points wisely, the Avion Rewards can be one of the most valuable rewards programs in Canada, with each point worth up to 2.33 cents.
+And even though the annual fee is high, it's the lowest among all Visa Infinite Privilege cards.

-You can book a flight knowing you’re covered by up to $500,000 of travel accident insurance, $5,000 of trip interruption coverage, and $3,000 of hotel burglary insurance.
-Plus, your international purchases are covered for up to 120 days by RBC’s purchase protection insurance.
+You can book a flight knowing you're covered by up to $500,000 of travel accident insurance, $5,000 of trip interruption coverage, and $3,000 of hotel burglary insurance.
+Plus, your international purchases are covered by RBC's purchase protection insurance for up to 120 days.

 TD Aeroplan Visa Infinite Privilege Credit Card